connollydean/Markdwon-Tutorial/pages/Preparation.md

 ## What you need
 **Required**
 1. Mac Computer
-2. 8GB Flash drive
+2. 8GB+ USB Flash drive or SD card
 3. Patience

 **Optional**
-1. A second computer
+1. A second computer for reference
 2. An external drive for backups
 3. Beer